-Throughout history, mankind has attempted to fill that vacuum with everything except God: religion, philosophy, human relationships, or material gain.
-Nothing satisfies, as evidenced by the universal desperation, greed, and general hopelessness that characterizes the history of man.
+Throughout history, humanity has attempted to fill that vacuum with everything except God: religion, philosophy, human relationships, or material gain.
+Nothing satisfies, as evidenced by the universal desperation, greed, and general hopelessness that characterizes our history.
 Jesus said, "Come to me, all you who are weary and burdened, and I will give you rest" (Matthew 11:28).
 In Isaiah 45:5, God says, "I am the Lord, and there is no other; apart from me there is no God."
-The Bible is the story of God's relentless pursuit of man.
+The Bible is the story of God’s relentless pursuit of human beings.

 When we come to the place of recognizing life is not about ourselves, we are ready to stop running from God and allow Him to take over.
 The only way any of us can have a relationship with a holy God is to admit that we are sinners, turn away from that sin, and accept the sacrifice that Jesus made to pay for sin.
 We connect with God through prayer.
 We pray in faith, believing that God hears us and will answer.
 Hebrews 11:6 says, "Without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him."
 We confess our sin, thank Jesus for making a way for us to be forgiven, and invite Him to take control of our lives.